-Remove the lead from the ground side(Normal the (-) terminal side) of the battery.
-It is dangerous to let a tool, etc., touch the (+) terminal and the body at the same time, since this causes a spark.

-When remounting, connect the ground connection last.
+- 1 Remove the lead from the ground side (Normally the (-) terminal side) of the battery.
+It is dangerous to let a tool, etc., touch the (+) terminal and the body at the same time, since this causes a spark. - 2 When remounting, connect the ground connection last the body of the truck at the same time.
+This can cause sparking and explosion.